#12. A funny story that acts like that splash of cold water that primes the pump (metaphor alert)…

 But you know how little boys can be smelly?
 Well, Clyde and Sam REALLY smell on this one morning, so Pop brings them into the bathroom, thinking maybe that they didn’t wipe.
 Or something like that.

 Mimi? he calls out.
 Come here a minute, would you, Dearie?
-Mimi and I do question marks at each other.
+Mimi and I do question marks eyebrow wiggles at each other.
 I give her the I dunno shrug.
-(I am not the expert on smelly 4-year olds.
-Dad was.)
+(I am so not the expert on smelly 4-year olds.
+Geez.)

 She goes down the hall to the bathroom.
 I hear lots of Pop-Mimi-Murmur-Murmuring and Little-Boy-TalkTalkTalking.
 Mimi goes upstairs and comes down with two pairs of Elmo underpants.

 After a while they march back to the kitchen.

 Pop says, Now remember, Sam and Clyde.
 “New underpants” means that you take OFF the old ones.
 You don’t just add a new pair.

 And we start to giggle.